Search skillsforcare.org.uk

 Evidence review

-This evidence review looks in depth at the workforce issues and opportunities faced by the adult social care sector.
+This evidence review looked in depth at the workforce issues and opportunities faced by the adult social care sector.
 The review encompassed 190 academic, policy and other research and intelligence sources, and involved 13 stakeholder consultations.

 • overcoming recruitment and retention problems